ghc-proposals/ghc-proposals/proposals/0000-namespaces.rst

   visible dependent quantification in types of terms, which is not covered directly by this proposal.

+* The change to top-level kind signatures is in anticipation of a future where a function definition ``f x y = x + y`` is semantically similar to a datatype definition ``data T a = MkT Int a``.
+That is, both have optional type signatures ``f :: Int -> Int -> Int`` and ``type.T :: Type -> Type`` and both give a meaning to an identifier.
+Under this proposal, the type-level namespace and the data-level namespace remain separate -- meaning that type-level type signatures can be compiled differently from term-level type signatures -- but that restriction may be relaxed in the future.
+See `this comment <https://github.com/ghc-proposals/ghc-proposals/pull/214#issuecomment-478996527>`_ for some musings about some consequences of living in that future.

 Costs and Drawbacks
 -------------------
 * There is a backward compatibility annoyance around the removal of ``pattern`` as a